CAMANCHE – Eric Campie, on a whim, decided he wanted to add another sport to his high school resume.

 The senior already garnered the ultimate goal, a college football commitment, and wanted to take part in something simply for fun.
 Why not?

-Campie joined the Camanche High School track and field team with pure intentions after the wrestling campaign concluded in mid-February.
-Fast forward three months, and his eyes have shifted towards something bigger (and shinier) than a participation ribbon.
+Campie joined the Camanche High School track and field team with innocent intentions after the wrestling campaign concluded in mid-February.
+Fast forward three months, and his eyes have shifted towards something bigger – and notably more shiny – than a participation ribbon.

 Campie swept the three major sprints in dominating fashion at a district meet Friday at Tipton, clinching spots in the state event in the 100, 200 and 400-meter dashes.
 He also runs the anchor in the Indians’ second-seeded sprint medley relay.